pylls/gosmt/README.md

 takes to generate an (Merkle) audit path.
 We include a number of B- caches with different caching probabilities (note that the B cache is identical to B-1.0).
 While B-0.5 behaves erratic, B-0.6 and above needs less then 4ms.
-For many applications this is practical and saves a significant amount of space.
+For many applications this is practical and saves a significant amount of space compared to explicity stored authenticated data structures.

 <p align="center">
   <img src="https://raw.githubusercontent.com/pylls/gosmt/master/doc/auditpathgen.png" />